“Foraging” Mt. Helix

 What dish?

-I didn’t know…but I new I’d use them to accentuate (some?) brassica based dish.
-So…while at the market later in the day, I came across illegally cute, smurf size brussels sprouts.
-I went with a variation of a salad I did a year or two ago that is a marinated brussels sprouts and grilled mushroom salad with truffle vinaigrette, herbs and other points of interest.
+I didn’t know…but I knew I’d use them to accentuate a random brassica driven dish.
+So… while at the market later in the day, I came across illegally cute, Smurf size brussels sprouts.
+I decided to go with a variation of a salad I did a year or two ago.
+One that was based on heavily marinated brussels sprouts and grilled mushrooms.
+The salad was soaked with a truffle vinaigrette along with fresh herbs and other points of interest.

 Yes This Works